Skip to content

 They do not affect whether the endpoint template matches the input request.

 Awesome!
-We’ve got a security measure applied to our requests.
+We have applied a security measure applied to our requests.
 And we provided confirmation of all our requests working on stage, so ops rolled these changes out to production.

-Well, it’s not actually an outage, and the fix isn’t even on our end (ops is in control of removing the Authorization header check from the /ping endpoint), but we do want to adjust our collection to align with the deployment.
+Well, it’s not actually an outage, and the fix isn’t even on our end (ops is in control of removing the Authorization header check from the /ping endpoint).
+But we do want to adjust our collection to not send an unnecessary auth token for ping calls.

 It is cleaner (in this case, at least) to specify an opt-out for the few exceptional endpoints that don’t need auth, rather than opting-in.
 To have the mixin supply an opt-out behavior, we can add a config section.